Demorome/ShowOff-NVSE/README.md

 # Credits
 lStewieAl, c6, Luthien, TommInfinite, Jazzisparis, karut - for their help and the code I stole off all of them.

-Special thanks to lStewieAl for sharing their well-decoded IDB, as well as everyone who contributed to that IDB.

 Code taken from JohnnyGuitar NVSE: https://www.nexusmods.com/newvegas/mods/66927

 Code taken from JIPLN NVSE: https://www.nexusmods.com/newvegas/mods/58277